This file contains a number of ideas and suggestions and references

 overwritten by the next update of the beep packge.

-If you want to use the suggested permission setup (cf. PERMISSIONS.md
+If you want to use the suggested permission setup (cf. PERMISSIONS.md), have the package

 run something like e.g.